 I have a confession to make.
 It pains me to have to say this, it really does, but… there are a lot of bad writers out there.
 Call me a traitor to my kind if you must, but it’s the truth.
 Maybe it’s because everybody had to write papers in school so lots of people assume they can do it for a living, maybe it’s because we’re all surrounded by language all day whether we do it for a living or a calling or not, I honestly don’t know.
 And even more than there are bad writers, there’s bad writing out there, too!
 Even good writers sometimes produce work that is, shall we say, not up to their usual standards.
-So as content becomes more and more critical to a company’s marketing efforts, how is anyone supposed to sort through the bad writers and the sometimes bad content coming from otherwise good writers to find the really, actually good stuff?
+So as good content becomes more and more critical to a company’s marketing efforts, how is anyone supposed to sort through the bad writers and the sometimes bad content coming from otherwise good writers to find the really, actually good stuff?

 This is number one because it’s arguably the most important.
 If the message is not being clearly communicated, the rest doesn’t matter.
 You can start by looking at the easy to spot things.
 Are pronoun references clear?
 (When the author says “they” do you know who they’re referring to without pausing to think?)
 Is terminology used consistently?
 (Do they switch between words that have similar but perhaps slightly different meanings without explanation, like customer vs. user?)
 Is word choice appropriate?
 Then, take a look at the more difficult aspect.
 Does the writing produce a clear flow, where one idea seems to be a logical extension of the last?
 This can be relatively easy to maintain for the space of a few sentences or a paragraph, but can be more difficult when it comes time to transition between thoughts, and it is critical to maintaining a reader’s attention.